-Those in search of a super simple and great sounding freeware chorus shouldn’t look further than Blue Cat’s Chorus.
-The plugin has been around for almost a decade as part of Blue Cat Audio’s freeware suite, but it’s constantly updated and improved to stay compatible with modern day systems (the latest updated was released just a couple of days before I’ve published this article).
+Those in search of a super simple and great-sounding freeware chorus shouldn’t look further than Blue Cat’s Chorus.
+The plugin has been around for almost a decade as part of Blue Cat Audio’s freeware suite.
+Still, it’s continuously updated and improved to stay compatible with modern-day systems.

 The official product page describes Blue Cat’s Chorus as a vintage chorus effect, but I wouldn’t necessarily limit it to the vintage category.
-It’s definitely capable of achieving that vintage chorus sound, but it can also sound nice and modern with the right settings.
+While it’s capable of achieving that retro chorus sound, Blue Cat Chorus can also sound nice and modern with the right settings.

-The plugin comes with Windows and Mac support and it’s available in almost too many different plugin formats to count.
+The plugin offers Windows and Mac support and is available in almost too many different plugin formats to count.
 One thing is for sure – you won’t have any compatibility issues with this little chorus unit.
 The plugin GUI is also fully editable, with loads of free skins available on the developer’s website.
-Here’s a recent free skin package which has been released by satYatunes.
+Here’s a free skin package designed by satYatunes.

 Download: Blue Cat’s Chorus (32-bit & 64-bit VST/AU/AAX/RTAS/DX plugin for Win & Mac)